logzio/logz-docs/_source/user-guide/alerts/create-alert.md

 {:toc}

-### Create an alert from Kibana Discover
+### Create an alert from OpenSearch Dashboards

-Your easiest option is to first test out filters and a search query directly in **Kibana Discover** or reuse a saved search.
+Your easiest option is to first test out filters and a search query directly in **OpenSearch Dashboards** or reuse a saved search.
 When the search captures the right logs, click the button **Create alert** to copy over the search criteria and begin configuring an alert.

   <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/create_alert_aug2021.mp4" type="video/mp4" />